Chart Color Schemes

 Blackburn demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Blackburn's educational attainment significantly exceeds broader benchmarks.
-As of the latest data, 48.1% of residents aged 15 years and above hold university qualifications, compared to Australia's national average of 30.4% and Victoria's (VIC) rate of 33.4%.
-This high level of educational attainment positions Blackburn strongly for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 29.9%, followed by postgraduate qualifications at 13.4% and graduate diplomas at 4.8%.
+Blackburn's educational attainment significantly exceeds broader standards, with 48.1% of residents aged 15+ holding university qualifications compared to the national average of 30.4% and Victoria's average of 33.4%.
+This high level of educational attainment positions Blackburn favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.8%).
+Vocational pathways account for 21.9% of qualifications among those aged 15+, with advanced diplomas making up 10.6% and certificates 11.3%.

 Frequently Asked Questions - Education